ElizaWielocha/Fleury-Algorithm/README.md

 <h1>Graphic program to perform Fleury Algorithm on undirected and directed graphs.</h1>

+<h4>Fleury Algorithm</h4>
-<h4>Fleury Algorithm</h4> -> Finds an Euler path/cycle in a graph.
+<p>-> Finds an Euler path/cycle in a graph.<br>
 It involves removing edges from the graph that are not bridges and adding them to the list until all edges in the graph are removed.
-A bridge is an edge through which you cannot go to the next vertex because, there is no way back from it.
+A bridge is an edge through which you cannot go to the next vertex because, there is no way back from it. </p>

 Programming language: Python
 Libraries used: